Director, Dental Oncology Clinic

 Innovative and Collegial Environments Attract and Retain the Best Faculty

-The Ohio State University College of Dentistry seeks applicants for a Director of the Dental Oncology Clinic, which is a full-time clinical track faculty position at the rank of assistant/associate professor in the Division of Restorative and Prosthetic Dentistry.
+The Ohio State University College of Dentistry seeks applicants for a Director of the Dental Oncology Clinic, which is a full-time tenure and clinical track faculty position at the rank of assistant/associate professor in the Division of Restorative and Prosthetic Dentistry.
 The primary responsibility for this position is to provide a dental home for patients at The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC-James).
 The Dental Oncology Clinic, based in the College of Dentistry, provides comprehensive oral health care from dental clearances to preventive dental care and restorative dentistry during all phases of the patient’s cancer treatment, as well as after cancer therapy.
 Interdisciplinary surgical and rehabilitative oral and maxillofacial care is accomplished in collaboration with service units in the OSUCCC-James and with the other specialty dental divisions in the college.
 Additional duties include managing the clinic’s professional and support staff and practicing in the college’s affiliated intramural Dental Faculty Practice.

 The Ohio State University is an R1 research-intensive university with seven health science colleges on its campus – dentistry, medicine, nursing, optometry, pharmacy, public health, and veterinary medicine.
 Ohio State provides an optimal environment for the College of Dentistry to meet is tripartite mission of education, research, and service.
 The college distinguishes itself nationally by engaging faculty throughout the campus, around the state, and across the country in a host of experiences that provide enriching opportunities.

 The College of Dentistry is Ohio’s only state-supported dental school, and it educates more than 60% of the state’s dentists.
 Comprised of ten divisions, the college supports seven advanced education programs accredited by the Commission on Dental Accreditation (CODA), in addition to residency training programs in general practice and dental anesthesiology.
 The college also benefits from a National Institutes of Health T32 award that supports its PhD in oral biology program.